 Consider Herman Daly's definition that sustainable development is "development without growth in throughput of matter and energy beyond regenerative and absorptive capacities. " Scientists can point to favorable trends in resource bases, increasing efficiencies of production, and falling amounts of pollution, reaching the conclusion that we are on the way to achieving, if not already achieving, Daly's definition.

 Secretariat report > Contents and summary observations (12 pages, 98KB) > Economic environment (15 pages, 538KB) > Trade and investment regimes (14 pages, 118KB) > Trade policies and practices by measure (72 pages, 924KB) > Trade policies by sector (43 pages, 276KB) > Appendix tables (16 pages, 783KB) Government report (41 pages, 1464KB) Revisions and Corrigenda of the above documents may be issued approximately 2 weeks after the meeting.
 Chairperson's concluding remarks Minutes of the meeting are available approximately 6 weeks after the meeting.
 Questions and answers by WTO Members are available approximately 6 weeks after the meeting.
+Note back to top Trade Policy Reviews are an exercise, mandated in the WTO agreements, in which member countries’ trade and related policies are examined and evaluated at regular intervals.
 World Summit on Sustainable Development.
-Author and Page information by Anup ShahThis Page Last Updated Saturday, September 07, 2002 The United Nations World Summit on Sustainable Development (WSSD), also known as Earth Summit II or Rio +10, took place in Johannesburg, South Africa between August 26th and September 4th 2002.